-- 1. Create a folder for your package (we will use weblate_customization). - 2.
-Inside, create a setup.py file to describe the package:
+- 1. Create a folder for your package (we will use weblate_customization). - 2. within it, create a setup.py file to describe the package:

+'''

-''' from setuptools import setup
+from setuptools import setup

 setup(

 name = "weblate_customization",

 version = "0.0.1",

-author = "Michal Cihar",
+author = "Your name",

-author_email = "michal@cihar.com",
+author_email = "yourname@example.com",

 description = "Sample Custom check for Weblate.",

-license = "BSD",
+license = "GPLv3+",

-keywords = "weblate check example",
+keywords = "Weblate check example",

 packages=['weblate_customization'],

 )

 '''

-- 3. Create a folder for the Python module (also called weblate_customization). - 4.
-To make sure Python can import the module, add an init.py file inside the module folder.
-Put the rest of the customization code in this folder. - 5.
-Now it's possible to install this package using pip install -e . - 6.
+- 3. Create a folder for the Python module (also called weblate_customization) for the customization code. - 4.
+Within it, create a init.py file to make sure Python can import the module. - 5.
+This package can now be installed using pip install -e.
+More info to be found in "Editable" Installs. - 6.
 Once installed, the module can be used in the Weblate configuration (for example weblate_customization.checks.FooCheck).

-Overall your module structure should look like:
+Your module structure should look like this: